Complexity of Eliminating (Majority) Illusion in Directed Networks: Hardness Reductions

-\begin{lemma} \begin{enumerate}[label=(\roman*)] \item For every variable $x$, we have exactly $\ell_x$ recolorings in the cycle gadget for $x$. \item The function $f'$ recolors either all the positive variable vertices ($v^i_x$'s), or all the negative variable vertices ($v^i_{\overline{x}}$'s) in the cycle gadget $X_{1,2\ell_x}$ for $x$. \end{enumerate} \end{lemma} \begin{proof}[Proof of \Cref{lem:gridback}] We first prove \ref{lem:gridback_1}.
-The cycle gadget for $x$ has $2\ell_x$ red vertices and $2\ell_x$ blue vertices.
-Note that at most two blue vertices become illusion free by one recoloring.
+We first prove \ref{lem:gridback_1}.
+The variable gadget for $x$ has $2\ell_x$ red vertices and $2\ell_x$ blue vertices.
+Note that at most two blue vertices become illusion-free by one recoloring.
 So, we need at least $\left\lceil\frac{2\ell_x}{2}\right\rceil=\ell_x$ recolorings for $2\ell_x$ blue vertices.
 Furthermore, if $f'$ recolors more than $\ell_x$ vertices for some $x$, then the total number of recolorings is greater than $\sum_{x}\ell_x=k'$ , a contradiction to the fact that the solution size is $k'$.

 Now we prove \ref{lem:gridback_2}.
-Suppose both positive and negative variable vertices are recolored in a cycle gadget for some variable $x$.
+Suppose both positive and negative variable vertices are recolored in a variable gadget for some variable $x$.
 Then we will show a contradiction to \Cref{lem:gridback}.\ref{lem:gridback_1}.
-Observe that there exist a positive and a negative variable vertex that are not recolored as $\ell_x$ vertices are recolored from the cycle gadget and there are $\ell_x$ positive and $\ell_x$ negative vertices in the cycle.
-Let $v^s_x$ and $v^t_{\overline{x}}$ be the two nearest positive and negative variable vertices, respectively, that are not recolored and there are $\ell$ positive variable vertices in this subpath between $v^s_x$ and $v^t_{\overline{x}}$, including the end vertices, in the cycle gadget for $x$.
+Observe that there exist a positive and a negative variable vertex that are not recolored as $\ell_x$ vertices are recolored from the variable gadget and there are $\ell_x$ positive and $\ell_x$ negative vertices in the cycle.
+Let $v^s_x$ and $v^t_{\overline{x}}$ be the two nearest positive and negative variable vertices, respectively, that are not recolored and there are $\ell$ positive variable vertices in this subpath between $v^s_x$ and $v^t_{\overline{x}}$, including the vertices $v^s_x$ and $v^t_{\overline{x}}$, in the variable gadget for $x$.
 Let us call this subpath $P_{s,{\overline{t}}}$.
 We have the following observation.